kabir-webDev/bdTour/README.md

 - Complete web application with a dynamic service section.
 - User Can choose between multiple tour packages.
 - An user can filter based on budget, number of person, and the type of place he/she would like to go.
-- After selecting a particular package user can contact with the agency guys.
+- After selecting a particular package user can contact with the agency.

 ## Technologies Used
 ------------